ashh20x/hashbuzz-unified/docs/CAMPAIGN_RATE_LIMIT_OPTIMIZATION.md

 ## Scope

-You run two promo types on X (Basic tier):
+We run two promo types on X (Basic tier):

-* **Quest promo**: runs 15 minutes; you must fetch user IDs and comment content for replies and quotes right after it ends.
+* **Quest promo**: runs 15 minutes; we must fetch user IDs and comment content for replies right after it ends.
-* **Awareness promo**: runs 60 minutes; you must fetch user IDs for people who liked, reposted, replied, or quoted the promo right after it ends.
+* **Awareness promo**: runs 60 minutes; we must fetch user IDs for people who liked, reposted, replied, or quoted the promo right after it ends.

 This doc gives hard limits, safe concurrency math, and a simple self-throttling plan.
 All numbers and operators are from X’s official docs.
 Citations are at each claim.